ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 ---

-## Questions

-### HTTP Requests and Responses

-Answer the following questions about the HTTP request and response process.
+### Answer the following questions about the HTTP request and response process.

-1. What type of architecture does the HTTP request and response process occur in?
+1. **What type of architecture does the HTTP request and response process occur in?**
     * The Client-Server model (OSI Layer 7: the application layer) is an exchange of information, a cycle of requests and responses between clients and servers.

     * HTTP is based on the client-server architecture model and a stateless request/response protocol that operates by exchanging messages across a reliable TCP/IP connection.

-2. What are the different parts of an HTTP request?
+2. **What are the different parts of an HTTP request?**

     a) Request Line